zypchn/image-annotation-web/README.md

 - The bounding box not only accepts the text input (which is not pre-defined, you can write anything you want), it also gets the following data: Language, Row Index, Column Index.
 - The annotation page contains a toolbar where annotated elements are organized by row value, making it as intuitive to navigate as reading a book!

+PS: You can only upload .jpg or .JPEG file formats.
+Although it is modifiable through backend.

 ### Built With

 * [![React][React.js]][React-url]